 Works at Chowder Bay / Gooree, Mosman

-At Chowder Bay / Gooree in Mosman, the Harbour Trust is performing structural repairs on the wharf and slipway, with the aim of reopening both structures to the public by January 2024.
+At Chowder Bay / Gooree in Mosman, the Harbour Trust is performing structural repairs on the wharf and slipway, with the aim of reopening both structures to the public.
 Further, major work is underway to stabilise a section of cliff near the Chowder Bay Road roundabout in the wake of a landslip caused by a major weather event in February 2022.
-It is anticipated this work will be completed by mid-November 2023.